shibukawa/snapsql/docs/designdocs/20250625-intermediate-format.md

 ## JSON Schema Definition

-The intermediate format will include a JSON Schema definition for validation:
+The intermediate format includes a JSON Schema definition for validation:

 ```json
 {